Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide/package-manager-npm.md

 ### Figma For VSCode

 [Figma for VSCode](https://marketplace.visualstudio.com/items?itemName=figma.figma-vscode-extension) allows you to navigate and inspect design files within your text editor.
-You can see at a glance which components and other design tokens have been used, and even benefit from code auto completion based on the selected design component.
+You can see at a glance which components a designer has used, what component properties (variants) they have selected, and what design tokens have been used e.g. for colours, spacing, and typography.
+These benefit from code auto completion based on the selected design.

 The following screenshot shows Figma For VSCode suggesting the `--o3-spacing-m` CSS Custom Property based on the selected Figma design.
 ![Origami code autocompletion from Figma](/assets/images/new/vs-code-1.png)